KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started-Article.md

-## That's it!

-You should now have a fully functional keyboard extension and companion app, which you can customize even further to fit your needs.
-For more information, see the <doc:Essentials-Article> article, as well as the other articles in this documentation.

----

-## Advanced

-This section contains information for more advanced configurations.

-### Set up KeyboardKit as a package dependency
+## Bonus - Set up KeyboardKit as a package dependency

 @TabNavigator {